Pedro de Ayala: Spanish Ambassador to Scotland at London

 In October 1497 James IV sent a yeoman of stable, John Terres, to the Spaniards with a gift of £66-13s-4d.
 Pedro de Ayala left for England at the end of October 1497 with Andrew Forman and a present of black cloth and velvet from the King.
 He was also given a sum of money by Sir Patrick Blackadder.
 In 1500, this Patrick Blackadder began the construction of the church, the Kirk o'Steill at Upsettlington opposite Norham.
 In London, Forman presented his credentials to Henry VII on 25 November 1497; Ayala, the other ambassadors, and the captured Perkin Warbeck were present.
 Forman showed the Milanese ambassador, Raimondo de' Raimondi de' Soncino, the Ayton articles which mentioned the truce was made by Spain's intervention.

 Ayala may have returned to Scotland, the treasurer's accounts account record a game of tennis at Stirling between the "Prothonotar" and the king on 10 April 1498.
 When he was in England in May 1498, Ayala called himself the "Spanish ambassador to Scotland in London on business".

 In London, Pedro de Ayala made links across the diplomatic community.
 Ayala kept in touch with Raimondo de' Raimondi by letter when he returned to Milan.
 Ayala advised Raimondo that diplomatic letters to James IV in Scotland from Milan should be copied to three other powerful Scots; the King's brother, James, Archbishop of St Andrews; Robert Blackadder the Archbishop of Glasgow; and Ayala's influential friend, the prothonotary, Andrew Forman.
 Don Pedro sent his letter from London on 6 May; it arrived, via Venice, in Milan on 15 June 1498.

+Ayala advised Ferdinand and Isabella to send Catherine of Aragon to England as soon as possible to learn the language and English ways, and to reduce homesickness in later years..

 Raimondo discovered within a week of his return to London in September 1498 that Don Pedro had no intention of returning to Scotland.
 Raimondo recorded that he went riding with Henry VII and Ayala on 28 January 1499.
 In March 1499, Ayala wrote to Raimondo's master, Ludovico Sforza, Duke of Milan, that he would further the Duke's interests in England without prejudice to Raimondo, and subsequently Ayala spoke to Henry to extend Raimondo's stay in London.
 James IV's confidence in Ayala remained so great that in 1500 he repeatedly asked him to return to Scotland to advise him on his proposed marriage to Margaret Tudor.
 Eventually, Ayala returned to Scottish affairs to assist in the conclusion of the Anglo-Scottish treaty made at Stirling Castle, on 20 July 1499, although he probably did not return to Scotland in person.